Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Supplementary Experiments

-To better understand the utilization of the visual words, we plot the probability distribution of the matches in Figure \ref{fig:freq}.
+\paragraph{Sparsity of the Vocabulary.} To better understand the utilization of the visual words, we plot the probability distribution of the matches in Figure \ref{fig:freq}.
 Regardless of the dataset, we find that certain visual words are matched more frequently than others, thus leading to a large skew in the distributions.
-Greater sparsity is also displayed by larger vocabularies as many visual words remain unused across datasets.
-As such, the pruning of unmatched visual words may be applied to achieve a more efficient vocabulary size after the \textsc{Pre-Process} step.
+Greater sparsity is also displayed by larger vocabularies as many visual words remain unused across the datasets.
+As such, the pruning of unmatched visual words may be applied to achieve a more efficient vocabulary size after the \textsc{Pre-Process} step of the \emph{inter}-image approach.